zts314/work_sample/README.md

 All experimentation was done in the form of Jupyter notebooks for easy web-based rendering (you can view it in this repository).
 There are some supporting scripts to create datasets for the detection task.

+I acknowledge that I didn't have to do two work samples, but I really enjoy working on these types of challenges and would really have attempted them all given more time.
 ___
 # Installation